Consent Page

 Then use a Jinja {{mode}}

-in a consent page to access the value from a URL.
-This value can be used in an if condition
+in a consent page to access the URL value.
+You can use this value in an if

-If you are using multiple language versions of the consent page, ?lang
+If you're using multiple language versions of the consent page, the ?lang

 ?mode=Special_campaign